robertgodfrey/robertgodfrey.github.io/projects/doelt.md

   <img width="60%" src="../img/doelt/doelt-all-bills.png" alt="View All Bills Page">
 </div>
 <div class="text-center">
-  View and sort all of the bills from the capitol's website.
+  View and sort a list of all of the bills from the capitol's website.
 </div>

 <div class="col d-flex justify-content-center mt-2">